Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Methodology

-\textbf{Pretraining.} Our pre-training phase followed prior work~\cite{chen2022duet,li2023lad}, utilizing auxiliary tasks such as Masked Language Modeling (MLM), Masked Region Classification (MRC), and Single-step Action Prediction (SAP).
+\textbf{Partially Pretraining.} Our pre-training phase followed prior work~\cite{chen2022duet}, utilizing auxiliary tasks such as Masked Language Modeling (MLM), Masked Region Classification (MRC), and Single-step Action Prediction (SAP).
 Object Grounding (OG) task to localize target objects in REVERIE and SOON.
-Given the sparsity of depth images and textual semantics compared to RGB images, completely pre-train the model may lead to overfitting and increased training costs.
-As shown in~\cref{fig:SUSA}, only the computation flows indicated by black arrows were pre-trained.
-The effectiveness of this partial pre-trained strategy is demonstrated in~\cref{exp: ablation}.
+Given the sparsity of depth images and textual semantics compared to RGB images, completely pre-training all parameter of SUSA may lead to overfitting and increased training costs.
+As shown in Fig.~\ref{fig:SUSA}, only the computation flows indicated by black arrows were pre-trained.
+The effectiveness of this partial pre-trained strategy is demonstrated in Section~\ref{ablation}.